 - Outside Human Resources Office, 1st Floor, Waller Hall

-- Employee Break-room, Facilities West and Executive Building Basement
+- Employee Break-room, Facilities West and University Services Building Basement

 A copy of the minutes will be held by the Willamette University Human Resources office and the Campus Safety Education officer for three years.
 All reports, evaluations, and recommendations of the committee will be included in the minutes.
 The minutes also will identify representatives who attended monthly meetings and representatives who were absent.